-5.1.
+4.1.
 Data Displayed Above the Image

 AIJ displays several data fields above the image that contain information specific to the mouse location within the image.
 All of these values update as the mouse is moved.
 Two pixel coordinate systems are displayed in the interface.
 IJ's native origin (i.e. x,y = 0,0) is at the top left of the image with "x" increasing to the right and "y" increasing toward the bottom.
 IJ pixel coordinates are useful when using some of the built-in IJ features.
 The FITS standard origin is at the bottom left of the image with "x" increasing to the right and "y" increasing toward the top.
 Pixel coordinates based on the FITS standard are often needed by astronomers and are particularly important when working with images containing World Coordinate System (WCS) headers.
+There is also an additional 0.5 pixel offset between the two coordinate systems.
+IJ designates the top left of a pixel as the (X.0, Y.0) location while FITS designates the center of a pixel as the (X.0, Y.0) location.
+AIJ displays pixel coordinates for both of these systems on the first and third lines of data above the image.
 The middle line displays RA and DEC when WCS headers are available from a FITS file.
 The top right box labeled "Value" indicates the pixel value under the mouse cursor.
 The "Peak" value indicates the highest pixel value within a circular aperture at the mouse cursor, however if enabled in Preferences menu, this label will read "Mean" and the value in the box is the mean within the aperture.
 The aperture characteristics can be set by clicking the "Set Aperture" Icon (a) and the mouse aperture display can be enabled/disabled under the Preferences menu.
 The "Int Cnts" value displays the sum of all the pixel values within the aperture (less the mean of the pixel values in the background annulus).
 The "Int Cnts" box label changes to either "Length" or "Arclen" to report length in pixels or arclength in decimal or sexagesimal format when the mouse is being dragged with the middle mouse button depressed.
 Sexagesimal format can be selected/deselected in the Preferences menu.
 If WCS headers are available or if the pixel scale of the image has been set under the Preferences menu, arclength will be displayed.
 Otherwise, distance in pixels will be displayed.
 The length data can be written to a log window and saved if desired by selecting the corresponding option in the Preferences menu.

-5.2.
+4.2.
 Data Displayed in the Image